benmvp/slides/md/2016-es6-developer-week.md

 </div>

 NOTES:
-- Here is the full list of features included in the ES6 specification
+- Full list of features included in the ES6 specification
 - That's 30+ features!
-- I've broken them up into 2 categories: sugar & spice
+- 2 categories: sugar & spice
   - Hence the name of the talk
-  - SUGAR: New functionality is syntactic sugar.
+  - SUGAR: Syntactic sugar.
 Mostly minor syntax upgrades that make code clearer
   - SPICE: Spicy new functionality like new operators, objects and APIs
 - But before we talking about the features let's start with a history lesson